 Kids Ski Free in Colorado

-In Colorado, fifth graders get three kids ski free days at 20 participating resorts, including Copper Mountain and Steamboat.
+In Colorado, fifth graders get three kids ski free days at more than 20 participating resorts, including Copper Mountain and Steamboat.
 Plus, there’s no processing fee.
-Sixth graders are also eligible for $125, which entitles them to FOUR free days at participating resorts.
+Sixth graders are also eligible for $105 (prices subject to change), which entitles them to four free days at participating resorts.
 Register at Colorado Ski Country.
 Bonus: Kids in kindergarten through fifth grade can also take advantage of free skiing with the Epic SchoolKids Pass.
 The pass offers four days of skiing and riding at five top-rated Colorado ski resorts: Vail, Beaver Creek, Breckenridge, Keystone, and Crested Butte.

 Colorado Ski Hotel Pick: Park Hyatt Beaver Creek

 Kids Ski Free in Idaho

 In Idaho, fifth and sixth graders can ski free at 18 resorts—and you don’t have to be a state resident to take advantage of this deal!
 Fifth graders can ski free for three consecutive days; sixth graders get two days free.
 To receive your ski-free passes, sign up at Ski Idaho.
 An $18 processing fee applies.

 Kids Ski Free in Maine

-In Maine, there’s a program called WinterKids, with kids ski free offers for fifth, sixth and seventh graders after a $35 processing fee is paid.
-The program, valued at more than $3,000, provides each child with a one-day pass at participating resorts, which include popular Sugarloaf and Shawnee Peak.
-The pass not only includes skiing, but also boarding, tubing and ice skating!
-To sign up, go to WinterKids.org, and be sure to download the new WinterKids app, too.
+In Maine, there’s a program called WinterKids, with kids ski free offers and promotions for the entire family, including 5 Family Members for $35 The pass not only includes skiing, but also boarding, tubing and ice skating!
+To sign up, go to WinterKids.org, and be sure to download the WinterKids app, too.